phdd/zim-research-crew/README.md

       ```
 3. Import your knowledge documents from the `knowledge/` folder:
       ```bash
-      uv run crew.py import-knowledge
+      uv run main.py import-knowledge
       ```
-4. Run the crew with your input:
+4. Run the crew with example input
       ```bash
-      uv run crew.py kickoff --user-input "Was macht die sit.institute GmbH?"
-      # or with a file:
+      cp user-input.example.md user-input.md
-      uv run crew.py kickoff --user-input-file ./report-toc.md
+      uv run main.py kickoff
       ```

-This will run and create a `report.md` file with the output of a research on LLMs in the root folder.
+This will run and create a `workspace/report.md` file with the output of your research in the root folder.

 ## Crew